aa-batterier/ring/ring_with_tcp_network_sockets_and_pthread/README.md

-# ring with network sockets and pthread
+# ring with tcp network sockets and pthread

 Sends a message throw a ring of nodes.